Vikiboss/prettier-config/README.md

 You will like it, maybe. 🤣

-Just require config from `fun` and try it multiple times to see what will happen.
+Just require config from the `fun` path and try it multiple times to see what will happen.

 ```js
 // .prettierrc.js